Why Tennis Elbow Takes So Long to Get Better (And What Actually Works)

 Rotator cuff repair is only the beginning of the journey.
 At Praxis Physiotherapy, we provide evidence-based, goal-oriented care from day one post-op through to full return to work, life, and sport.

 If you’re preparing for rotator cuff surgery or are currently in recovery, book an appointment at one of our Brisbane locations to begin a structured and personalised rehabilitation program.
+Begin your recovery the right way.

 Until next time, Praxis What You Preach